Mineralogy Certification Course

 Olivine: (Mg,Fe)2[SiO4]

-Garnets
+Garnets and Isomorphism

 A3B2[SiO4]3

-A stands for divalent cations Ca2+, Mg2+, Fe2+, Mn2+
+"A" stands for divalent cations Ca2+, Mg2+, Fe2+, Mn2+

-B stands for trivalent cations Al3+, Fe3+, Cr3+
+"B" stands for trivalent cations Al3+, Fe3+, Cr3+

-Based on the information in the previous section on chemical formulas, it is also correct to write the garnet group formula this way:
+It is also correct to write the garnet group formula this way:

 (Ca,Mg,Fe,Mn)3(Al,Fe,Cr)2[SiO4]3

-but in this case, it looks very complicated.
+However, this version looks very complicated.

 Other Nesosilicates